Thinking Outside the Classroom

 French Quarter Time Travel

 Lycée Français fourth graders engage in a special project within the French Quarter where they are immersed in the culture and history of France’s 18th Century North American colony.
-We could not do it without the unwavering support of the Louisiana State Museum and the National Park Service, our history partners.
+We could not do it without the unwavering support of the New Orleans Jazz Museum and the National Park Service, our history partners.

 Audubon Aquarium of the Americas

 Sixth graders engage with the world through architecture, urban development and conscious citizenship.
-Critical Constructs is made possible thanks to a partnership with FabLab NOLA at Delgado Community College.
+Critical Constructs began thanks to a partnership with FabLab NOLA at Delgado Community College.
+Some of the activities are now performed in-house after purchasing laser cutters and 3D printers.